neko-para/tool/README.md

 I think gcc will put 'format' to %rdi, and others to stack, so that va_arg can work.

-However, when I really write a similar example error.c and compile in x64 mode, it works.
+~~However, when I really write a similar example error.c and compile in x64 mode, it works.~~

-I believe it will not alwawys work.
+It now seems only work on ubuntu.

+When I build it by x86_64-w64-mingw32-gcc, and then use wine to excute it, it print the undefined number.

 So I suggest not using this library with function like that.